 Following a small local stimulation of Habanero 4, an extensive stimulation commenced on 17 Nov 2012.
 Injection commenced at 2 L/s for 12 hours to slowly cool the well.
-Thereafter, injection rates were stepped up every six hours.
+Thereafter, injection rates were stepped up every six hours before long-term injection at constant well-head pressure.

-Figure 6: Injection pressure, flow rate and seismicity data for the extended stimulation
+Figure 6: Injection pressure, flow rate and seismicity data for the extended stimulation.